 Many of the properties in the Rent Our Home portfolio have been added through word-of-mouth introductions, so we know the owners personally.
 We inspect every house, take many of the property pictures and write the descriptions that you see on the website.
 When a property changes hands, we try to update the listing as soon as possible.

 About the Company and the Founder

-Rent Our Home, launched in January.
+Rent Our Home launched in January.
 It seemed like a good idea at the time, but the coronavirus pandemic took hold within weeks, which put a dent in our preliminary plans.
 However, the combination of South African optimism and a British tendency to keep calm and carry on gives us confidence that the world will return to normal.
 We will be sipping chilled rosé at a local café soon.

 Our first visit to Provence and Lourmarin was for a short break in 2012.
 Much like everyone else, we fell in love with the area and immediately started talking about how wonderful it would be to chuck our day jobs in London.
 We stared longingly at real estate agents’ windows, daydreaming about affording a villa surrounded by vineyards, cherry trees and olive groves.

 In 2014 we took a six-month sabbatical, initially renting a house in Quillan, near Carcassonne, in the Languedoc.
 The Cathar history is intriguing, and the mountainous midi-Pyrenees are so dramatic – great for cycling and with scenery reminiscent of the Western Cape.
 Exceeding our sabbatical time by 100%, we moved to Lourmarin and stayed for another two years.